cha-col/latex2R/README.md

 # latex2R
-latex2R is an R script that parses, converts LaTeX mathematical formulas into R expressions and evaluates them.
+latex2R is an R function that parses, converts LaTeX mathematical formulas into R expressions and evaluates them.